healthykitchen101/healthykitchen101.com/juicers/tests/masticating/performance.md

 Some machines make particularly foamy kale juice

-While the foam level was negligible with other ingredients, we found that it was not the case when juicing kale.
-Some of the juicer made extremely foamy kale juice—the volume of foam was oftentimes higher than the juice itself.
+While the foam level was negligible with other ingredients, we found it not to be the case when juicing kale.
+Some of the machines made extremely foamy kale juice—the volume of foam was oftentimes more than the juice itself.
 This not only affects aesthetics, but potentially the juice quality.
-A high foam level also causes inconveniences as the juice cup overflows.
-That’s the reason foam level was part of the criteria when evaluating the efficiency of a masticator when juicing this leafy vegetable.
+Excessive foam is also a hassle because it can cause the juice cup to overflow.
+This is why ‘foam level’ is a criteria for evaluating the efficiency of a masticator when juicing this leafy vegetable.

-The foam level is determined by comparing the volume of foam with that of the juice made, both in milliliters, using the following formula:
+The foam level is determined by comparing its volume to that of the extracted juice.
+Both are measured in fluid ounces, using the following formula:

 Foam level = Foam volume/Juice yield X 100%